lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing/index.md

 ### Pages

 Oh, my it is easy to drop in a `pages` directory, add an `index.md` file, set it to use the `index` template (see `templates/`) and add `pages` to the `src` globs for `content`.
 Now I can make pages for my site and I made a quick stand-in landing page.

+## Other Assets

+I want a basic asset pipeline for general images, and a way to easily associate images with posts (post-related images).

+I want something simple and quick.
+Goals:

+* Easy to drop images somewhere
+* Easy to link to images from posts and pages
+* Images optimized automatically to some extent
+* Image directories possibly associated with a given post, for ease of naming.
+This part is more challenging.

+## Requires a re-think

+To make a sane asset pipeline, I'm going to need to associate posts/drafts with their assets, which means drafts and posts always need to be in their own directories, not just added under `drafts`.
+This required a refactor of the publish/unpublish tasks, as well as adding a new `move-files` utility to move a post's assets along with it.
+Using the `q` (for managing promises) and `mv` modules for this.